nickmakaha/RISC-V-CPU-Simulator/README.md

 # RISC-V-CPU-Simulator
-A simple implementation to simulate a CPU utilizing a 32bit RISC-V interpreter.
+A simple implementation to simulate a single-cycle CPU utilizing a 32bit RISC-V interpreter.

 The simulation supports the following instructions:
 	  ADD,